What to Text Your Website (27 Commands That Save Hearing Clinic Owners Hours)

 Can I send multiple changes in one message?

 Yes.
-You can batch updates — something like “Update my hours, add a new service, and remove the holiday promo” — and pHara will work through each item.
+You can batch updates — something like “Update my hours, add a new provider, and remove the screening promo” — and pHara will work through each item.
 For large batches with a lot of detail, shorter separate texts tend to produce cleaner results.

 Do I need to approve changes before they go live?